Fragment of a Christian Arabic Miscellany

 • 6) Astrological treatise (ff.
 1v-2v [70v-71v Coptic foliation], defective at end).

 The folios of the manuscript have been bound out of order, but an earlier foliation in Coptic numerals suggests a different running order as well as the placement of two missing folios.
 The Coptic foliation begins at 37 (f.
 18r) and finishes at 71 (f.
 2r), which indicates that 36 folios are wanting from the beginning of the manuscript.
 The manuscript is defective at the end, since the text at the end of f.
 2r breaks off mid-flow.
-Quire Collection of papers folded in half and stitched together to form a gathering of folios. signatures show that the surviving portion of the manuscript comprises 5 quaternions (quires 5-9).
+Quire signatures Notation written as an instruction to the binder indicating the correct order of the quires. show that the surviving portion of the manuscript comprises 5 quaternions ( quires A booklet formed of a single gathering of nested bifolia.
+5-9).

 The running order of the folios and placement of missing folios suggested by the Coptic foliation is as follows: